angacom expo

 Overview of DevOps and the Role of Automation

-• Bridging the gap between development and operations teams through standardized, repeatable processes
+• It connects development and operations teams through standardized and repeatable processes.

-• Reducing the risk of human error in repetitive tasks
+• It eliminates most of the risk of human error around repetitive tasks.

-• Facilitating faster feedback loops and accelerating time-to-market
+• It promotes faster feedback loops and quicker time-to-market.

-• Allowing teams to focus on innovation rather than maintenance
+• It enables teams to focus on innovation and not maintenance.

 Without automation and DevOps working together, implementing DevOps principles at scale would be nearly impossible.
 Automation in DevOps serves as the technical foundation that enables the cultural shift towards continuous improvement and collaboration that defines DevOps practices.